 - Air Fried Home Fries

 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
 You can also FOLLOW ME on Facebook, Instagram, Pinterest and Twitter to see more delicious food and get all the latest updates.

 - 2 medium russet potatoes scrubbed clean

-- Rinse and scrub your potatoes clean and then sprinkle them evenly with the seasoning on all sides.
+- Rinse and scrub your potatoes clean, poke a few holes with a fork or knife all around and then sprinkle them evenly with the seasoning on all sides.
 Place inside your fryer basket.